tomguerney/printer/README.md

 # Printer

-Printer is an output component used in Guerney Tools
+## A module of the Tomtoolery project

+Printer is a module for formatting, coloring, and tabulating output.